rantahar/introduction-to-mpi/_episodes/02-serial-and-parallel.md

 As a designer of these processes, you would carefully order the way you add components so that you don't have to disassemble already constructed parts.
 How long does it take to build a car in this way?
-Well, it will be the time difference between the beginning of the steps and the ending of the steps (of course, each step may take a different amount of time to complete).
+Well, it will be the time it takes to do all the steps from the beginning to the end.
+Of course, each step may take a different amount of time to complete.

 Now, you would like to build cars faster since there are impatient customers waiting in line!
 What do you do?
 You build two lines of conveyor belts and hire twice number of people to do the work.